fusion-jena/CoMerger/README.md

 CoMerger is a Holistic Multiple Ontologies Merging tool, available at http://comerger.uni-jena.de/.

 # Publications:
-1. Babalou, Samira, and Birgitta König-Ries.
-"A Subjective Logic Based Approach to Handling Inconsistencies in Ontology Merging."
+1. Babalou, Samira, and Birgitta König-Ries. "*A Subjective Logic Based Approach to Handling Inconsistencies in Ontology Merging*."
 OTM Confederated International Conferences" On the Move to Meaningful Internet Systems".
 Springer, Cham, 2019.
-2. Babalou, Samira, and Birgitta König-Ries.
-"On using subjective logic to build consistent merged ontologies."
+2. Babalou, Samira, and Birgitta König-Ries. "*On using subjective logic to build consistent merged ontologies*."
 Proceedings of the SEMANTICS, Poster and Demo tracks (2019).
-3. Babalou, Samira, and Birgitta König-Ries.
-"GMRs: Reconciliation of Generic Merge Requirements in Ontology Integration."
+3. Babalou, Samira, and Birgitta König-Ries. "*GMRs: Reconciliation of Generic Merge Requirements in Ontology Integration*."
 Proceedings of the SEMANTICS, Poster and Demo tracks (2019)
-4. Babalou, Samira.
-"Holistic Multiple Ontologies Merging."
+4. Babalou, Samira. "*Holistic Multiple Ontologies Merging*."
 EKAW (Doctoral Consortium).
 2018.
-5. Babalou, Samira, and Birgitta König-Ries.
-"Holistic Knowledge Integration with {C}o{M}erger: A divide-and-conquer approach" Submitted to ESWC2020.
+5. Babalou, Samira, and Birgitta König-Ries. "*Holistic Knowledge Integration with {C}o{M}erger: A divide-and-conquer approach*."
+Submitted to ESWC2020.
-6. Babalou, Samira, and Birgitta König-Ries.
-"How good is this merged ontology?
-Towards a customizable quality evaluation" Submitted to ESWC2020.
+6. Babalou, Samira, and Birgitta König-Ries. "*How good is this merged ontology?
+Towards a customizable quality evaluation*."
+Submitted to ESWC2020.

 # Repository's files:
 This repository dedicated to CoMerger packages, inculding source codes and datasets: